-Industrial advocate Miles Heffernan from Human Rights Claims says sexual harassment is never okay.
+Industrial advocate Miles Heffernan from Human Rights Claims said sexual harassment is never okay.

 “For too long, the legal profession has been rife with inappropriate sexual conduct and not enough accountability,” he said.

-“It’s the perfect storm of powerful men and keen young staff who are afraid to do or say anything that might affect their future career.
+“It’s the perfect storm of powerful men and keen young staff who are afraid to complain in case it damages their future career prospects.